UBC-MDS/ellognea-smwatts-student-performance/README.md

 2- **explore_student_perf.R** :  creates a visualization of the data distribution with a violin/jitter plot

-3- **t-test_estimate_tables.R**: performs a t-test and calculates the estimate and confidence intervals for each sample
+3- **analysis_t-test_estimates.R**: performs a t-test and calculates the estimate and confidence intervals for each sample

-4- **mean_CI_plot.R** : creates a visualization of the mean and confidence intervals for each sample
+4- **report_mean_CI.R** : creates a visualization of the mean and confidence intervals for each sample

 ### Dependencies